Child Adoption in Thailand

 Guardianship and Child Adoption in Thailand

 Adoption in Thailand on the other hand, refers to the legal rights of the biological parents being terminated and the adoptive parents obtain full custody or full charge of the child.
 All of the rights and responsibilities of the natural parents of the child is turned over to the adoptive parents.
 The courts duty over the child is finished once the adoption is finalized.
 The terminated parents no longer have the right to interfere with the child’s affairs.
 Thus, it solely remains to the adoptive parents.
+Always speak to a law firm in Thailand about your plans.

 The Thailand Child Adoption Center and another agency authorized by the Department of Development and Welfare in Thailand processes all adoptions in the Kingdom.
 Both adoptive parents should be 25 years or older to be able to be eligible for adoption, and should at least be 15 years older than the adopted child.
 Couples planning to adopt a child are required to be legally married.
 A criminal background check will be required from the prospective parents, their physical health will be thoroughly inspected, also their ability to support the child and living conditions.
 Not all who intends to adopt are approved, as it requires further evaluation.
 For non-Thai prospective parent, a police clearance should be obtained from the home country, stamped by the Thai Embassy of which it has been issued, and the clearance needs to be certified by the Ministry of Foreign Affairs in Thailand.